 Entry requirements and admissions criteria:

 We seek to recruit highly motivated, ambitious students with strong educational backgrounds.
-The ideal candidate will have a first degree (top 10% of his/her graduating class) from a leading university.
+The ideal candidate will have a first class Bachelor’s degree from the UK or an overseas qualification of equivalent standard from a leading university.
 We encourage students from a wide variety of backgrounds (e.g, engineering, economics, business, mathematics/statistics, psychology, sociology, among others) to apply to our programme.
 Also, notice that a Master’s or graduate level degree is not required for admission, you can apply with only an undergraduate (e.g. bachelors) degree.

 Applicants are encouraged NOT to contact individual faculty members or potential supervisors when applying to our programme.
 All applications are first evaluated by a joint admissions committee, so contacting potential supervisors separately will not increase your chances.
 It is only in your personal statement that you are expected to suggest several faculty members as potential supervisors.
 But again, these faculty members need not be contacted beforehand.

 All MRes/PhD applicants are normally required to take either a GMAT test or GRE test (UCL’s institution code is 3344, but also make sure you include a scanned copy of your test result on your Prism application), although the School has no minimum score requirements.